Gopuff

 Facilitated executive workshops and alignment.Led design team through information architecture, UX flows, and brand evolution.

-Partnered closely with product managers to shape feature prioritization and rollout.
+Partnered closely with client side Product Managers to shape feature prioritization and rollout.

 Approach